Buying Guide to Outdoor Propane Heaters

 Outdoor Propane Heater Safety Tips

-Propane heaters are safe when used correctly, but misuse can lead to fire hazards or carbon monoxide risks.
-Australian safety authorities, including Fire and Rescue NSW, recommend always operating heaters on stable, level ground and keeping them clear of combustible materials such as shade sails, furniture, or plants.
-Maintain at least one metre of clearance around the unit, and never use an outdoor-rated propane heater indoors or in enclosed spaces.
+Propane heaters are safe when used appropriately; however, misuse can result in fire hazards or carbon monoxide danger.
+Australian safety authorities, including Fire and Rescue NSW in Australia, say to only use heaters on stable and level surfaces away from flammable objects such as shade sails, furniture, or plants.
+Keep a minimum of one metre clearance around the unit.
+Do not bring an outdoor-rated propane heater indoors or into enclosed areas.

 Can You Use a Propane Heater in a Tent?

-Choose a heater that is certified for indoor/tent use and equipped with features like an oxygen depletion sensor.
+Select a heater that has been safety certified for indoor/tent use and includes features such as an oxygen depletion sensor.

-Maintain adequate ventilation by keeping a vent or window slightly open.
+Vent: Ensure proper ventilation by leaving a vent or window cracked.

-Never sleep with the heater on; always turn it off before sleeping.
+Never sleep with the heater on; always turn it off before going to bed.

 How to Safely Use Propane Heaters Indoors